 The town hall was evidently a better environment for Biden to connect with American voters.
 During the first presidential debate, his efforts to convey his arguments were futile among Trump’s incessant interruptions.
 Realizing that debating Trump was unproductive, Biden even found himself turning to the camera to speak.
 At the town hall, however, he showed that despite his underdog appearance, he was equipped to be a leader.

 While Trump’s tendency to put on a show attracts a wide audience, it does not necessarily win the most votes, especially amidst such an uncertain time for many.
 Biden’s policies are hope for many voters who see little recourse in the current climate.
-By focusing on solutions to issues that are pervasive among low-income and middle-class voters, he appealed to people who are struggling as a product of their resources.
-Overall, Biden made a compelling case in contrast with what he says are Trump’s failed policies.
+By focusing on solutions to issues that are pervasive among low-income and middle-class voters, he appealed to a wide audience of people.
+Overall, Biden made a compelling case in contrast with what he said were Trump’s failed policies.